titobabatunde/cmu-nbd-S2023/index.md

 # CMU National Biomechanics Day 2023

 Welcome to National Biomechanics Day at CMU!
 Register for the event [here](registration/).
-This is a two-day event held virtually on March 18th and in-person at CMU on March 25th.
+This is a single-day in-person at CMU on March 25th.
 We aim to introduce Biomechanics to high school students and teachers.
 Learn about [the muscles in your hand](sessions/muscles-the-workings-of-the-hand), [3D printed prostheses](sessions/3d-printing-legs), how to be a [rock climber](sessions/become-a-rock-climber), and [more](activities/)!
 <!-- https://fontawesome.com/icons/signature?s=solid&f=classic -->
 <!-- https://github.com/nathancy/jekyll-embed-video#embed-youtube -->